Beautyojimah/Ride-hailing-Database-Management-System/README.md

 ## Project Overview

-This project is a ride-sharing database management system designed to manage and facilitate the operations of a ride-sharing service, RYD (Reach Your Destination).
+This project is a ride-hailing database management system designed to manage and facilitate the operations of a ride-sharing service, RYD (Reach Your Destination).
 It includes extensive back-end functionalities such as dynamic pricing, automated monthly reporting, detailed analytics, and customer support mechanisms.

 ## Features